 Sustainability

-Hexclad pots and pans are made with toxic forever chemicals.
+Hexclad pots and pans used to be made with toxic forever chemicals.
 This presents safety concerns during manufacturing, use, and disposal.
 You can’t easily recycle these pans and they’re much less durable than cast iron, stainless steel, and carbon steel, though arguably more durable than Caraway’s pans, which aren’t 3-ply.

-Overall, Hexclad is not a sustainable or non-toxic cookware option.
+Overall, PTFE Hexclad is not a sustainable or non-toxic cookware option.

 Caraway Home cookware is made with some recycled materials and can be recycled at end-of-life.
 Because the company doesn’t use PTFE or other forever chemicals, nor any hard anodized aluminum, there are fewer manufacturing concerns or safety concerns during use or at end of life.